TheLancashireman/davros/davroska/README.md

 ## Status:

-* tested on a raspberry pi zero - uart and timer interrupts working
+* tested on a raspberry pi zero - uart and timer interrupts working.
+MMU and caches enabled
+* tested on a rapberry pi 3 (aarch64) - uart and timer interrupts working.
+MMU and caches enabled
 * activation and termination of basic tasks works.
 * chaining a task works
 * taking and dropping mutexes works